Acquired bronchiectasis; Congenital bronchiectasis; Chronic lung disease - bronchiectasis

 You can reduce your risk by promptly treating lung infections.

-Childhood vaccines and a yearly flu vaccine help reduce the chance of some infections.
+Childhood vaccines a yearly flu vaccine, and COVID-19 vaccines help reduce the chance of some infections.
 Avoiding upper respiratory infections, smoking, and pollution may also reduce your risk of getting this infection.

 Chang AB, Redding GJ.
 Bronchiectasis and chronic suppurative lung disease.
 In: Wilmott RW, Deterding R, Li A, et al, eds.
 Kendig's Disorders of the Respiratory Tract in Children.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 26.